donmccurdy/mikktspace-wasm/README.md

 const tangents = generateTangents(positions, normals, uvs); // → Float32Array
 ```

-Node.js does not yet support ES Modules with WebAssembly particularly well, so the `mikktspace`
+Node.js does not yet support ES Modules with WebAssembly particularly well (as of Node.js v14), so the `mikktspace`
 package also provides a CommonJS entrypoint.
 The CommonJS entrypoint works only in Node.js.

 ```js